-Kanji (Chinese symbols), the first characters of Japan, which spread in Japan about 2000 years ago.
-Kanji has been spreading along with Buddhism and has developed a unique and powerful meaning in Japanese culture.
-Kanji isn’t a language expressing “sound” like English but expressing “meaning” and has various meanings in one symbol.
-So there are many foreigners interested in the design of Kanji.
-The connection between Kanji and Buddhism is deep and many monks left books.
-Especially, books related to the Zen sects are also key items in the traditional Japanese tea ceremony.
+Kanji (Chinese symbols) are the first written characters of Japan.
+Kanji began spreading across Japan nearly 2000 years ago along with Buddhism and has developed a unique and powerful meaning in Japanese culture.
+Kanji isn’t a language expressing “sound” like English but expressing “meaning” and contains various meanings in one symbol.
+The connection between Kanji and Buddhism is deep and many monks left books related to the Zen sects, which are also key items in the traditional Japanese tea ceremony.
 Japanese calligraphy (“shodo”) is a creative and spiritual activity that is fascinating to many foreigners who visit Japan.

-First, please try to grind an ink-cake in a quiet environment.
-You can feel the mental focus with the unique smell of the ink.
-After learning the basics of Japanese calligraphy such as how to hold and move the brush, please enjoy the time to freely create letters as artwork making use of your originality.
+Your calligraphy experience at Chonoya begins with grinding an ink-cake in a tranquil environment.
+You can feel your mental focus begin to sharpen with the unique smell of the ink.
+After learning the basics of Japanese calligraphy such as how to hold and move the brush, you can enjoy freely creating written characters as artwork making use of your originality.
 Vivid letters will be created along the lines with the movement of your hands.
-After practicing many copies of the work, a clean copy of your work will be framed as a souvenir.
-It is nice to display the work at home for your memory of the trip.
+After practicing many copies of the work, a clean copy of your work will be framed as a souvenir, perfect for displaying the work at home as a timeless memory of your visit.

-“Matcha”, the traditional Japanese green tea, now attracts the attention of people all over the world as a representative of Japanese culture.
-But as for the authentic “tea ceremony”, only very few people have proper knowledge and experience about it even in Japan.
-Here, you can learn about the authentic tea ceremony with an easy-to-understand manner.
+“Matcha”, the traditional Japanese green tea, now attracts the attention of people all over the world as a representation of Japanese culture.
+But as for the authentic Japanese “tea ceremony”, only very few people have proper knowledge and experience about it even in Japan.
+At Chonoya, you can learn about the authentic tea ceremony in an easy-to-understand manner.
 Tea was introduced to Japan by Buddhist monks from China about twelve hundred years ago.
-Then, in the age of the Sengoku period about 400 years ago, tea ceremony was deeply tied to the idea of Zen by Samurai, and the style of the present tea ceremony was created.
+Then, in the age of the Sengoku period about 400 years ago, the tea ceremony was deeply tied to the idea of Zen by Samurai, and the style of the present tea ceremony was created.
 It is interesting to see motions related to martial arts such as “sword” and “bow” in the manner of tea ceremony.

-Please enjoy the tea ceremony sitting on the tatami mat flooring in the quiet Kominka house while thinking about the Sengoku period.
-The idea of valuing the cherishing encounter that may be a once in a lifetime experience.
-The idea of customers and hosts to enrich the event connecting with one another.
-Based on these unique ideas of the tea ceremony, the time comfortably flows.
-As well as receiving Temae (serving tea) as a guest, you can experience making your own tea in the ceremony.
-Please try delicious tea and Japanese confections.
+You will enjoy the tea ceremony sitting on the tatami mat flooring in the quiet kominka house using the same methods of the Sengoku period, concentrating on the value of cherishing this once-in-a-lifetime encounter, and the fulfilling experience of connecting the hosts and guests with one another.
+Based on these unique ideas of the tea ceremony, the time flows comfortably.
+As well as receiving temae (serving tea) as a guest, you can experience making your own tea in the ceremony, enjoying the delicious tea and Japanese confections.

 Experience Japanese calligraphy and tea ceremony in Nagoya aka the city of Samurai culture

-Why don’t you experience Japanese culture such as Japanese calligraphy and tea ceremony with English in a Kominka house in the city of Samurai culture “Nagoya”?
-Chonoya is “Kominka”, a Japanese traditional farmhouse, which is about 100 years old, located 10 minutes by car from the center of Nagoya.
-We will welcome you at a special place where people actually used to live, not sightseeing facilities.
-Once you step inside, you will see the good old days of Japanese houses such as tatami mats, Shoji (paper walls) and traditional Japanese gardens which are rare today.
-With this quiet space, you can experience Japanese culture such as Japanese calligraphy and tea ceremony with small numbers of people while understanding the history.
-This would be the special experience for your visit to Japan.
+At Chonoya, you can experience true Japanese culture such as Japanese calligraphy and tea ceremony with English in a kominka house in Nagoya, the city of Samurai culture.
+Chonoya is a kominka, a Japanese traditional farmhouse, which is about 100 years old, located 10 minutes by car from the center of Nagoya.
+We will welcome you at a special place where people actually used to live, not a typical sightseeing facility.
+From the moment you step inside, you will become immersed in the good old days of Japanese houses such as tatami mats, shoji (paper walls) and traditional Japanese gardens which are rare today.
+With this quiet space, you can experience Japanese culture such as Japanese calligraphy and tea ceremony with small numbers of people while learning the history.
+This will be a special, unforgettable experience during your visit to Japan.

 There are no contents.